|

 OK, try this:

 Recall (or visit) a machine shop.
-Observe how the machinist
+Observe how the

-advancing the tool SLIGHTLY each time, removing a LITTLE
+length repeatedly, advancing the tool SLIGHTLY each

-material each time, obtaining a pretty decent finish
+time, removing a LITTLE material each time, obtaining

-too.
-Try removing the whole lot in one pass, and you'll
+lot in one pass, and you'll neither get accuracy nor

-very lucky.
+a good finish!
+If you were very lucky.
 If not, screeeeeeeEEEE-KRAK-crrrruNCHH.

 Overheat, smoke, toolbreakage, system-seizure.